-These 26 credits (20% of total curriculum) shall consists of:
+- These 26 credits (20% of total curriculum) shall consist of:

 12 credits from Honors general education